-Fact: Yes, trafficking happens to undocumented foreign nationals, however, it is estimated that 80-90% of US victims are US citizens (source).
+Fact: Yes, trafficking happens to undocumented foreign nationals, however, it is estimated that the majority of US victims are US citizens.
 While we believe that it does not matter where you were born, a human is a human and should never be sold like a product.
 However, this stat does show that no person is immune.
 This crime is affecting American women and children at an alarming rate.

 Myth 4: Buyers of sex are always the scary strangers our parents warned us about as kids.

 Fact: Buyers can be anyone.
 There is no profile for a buyer, they come from every race, socioeconomic status and age.
 The only linking factor is if someone is a high frequency buyer, they most often make $100,000 or more a year (source).

 Fact: This can happen; however, it is more common for traffickers to build some type of relationship with their victim prior.
 They look for a vulnerability they can exploit and manipulate.
 This will happen in-person or online.
 The internet has made it easier for traffickers to look for vulnerabilities in young people at a much higher rate.
 Most can find someone to exploit from the comfort of their own living room.
 The predator then builds a relationship with these young vulnerable children over the internet and then most go willingly to meet them in-person.

 Fact: Trafficking happens to anyone!
 The numbers around this crime and its rates among the male population are harder to find because, like any sexual assault in the male population it often goes unreported.
 However, we do know that it is happening, and boys are at risk.

 Myth 7: Trafficking only happens to those young people that have runaway, are in foster care or have a drug problem.